blackstork-io/fabric/docs/language/content-blocks.md

 }
 ```

-If the block is defined at the root level of the configuration file, outside of the `document` block, both names – the content provider name and the block name – are required.
+If the block is defined at the root level of the file, outside of the `document` block, both names – the content provider name and the block name – are required.
 A combination of block type `content`, content provider name, and block name serves as a unique identifier of a block within the codebase.

-If the content block is defined within the document template, only a plugin name is required, while the block name is optional.
+If the content block is defined within the document template, only a content provider name is required and a block name is optional.

-A specified content provider is responsible for rendering a content block.
-See [Plugins]({{< ref "plugins.md" >}}) for the details on the plugins supported by Fabric.
+A content block is rendered by a specified content provider.
+See [Plugins]({{< ref "plugins.md" >}}) for the list of the content providers supported by Fabric.

 ## Supported arguments